 Answer: This license category was issued to individuals who had been trained on-the-job and were licensed under the “Grandfather” provision.
 This license is no longer issued.

 Q: What other license types do you have?

 Answer: Nuclear Medicine and Radiation Therapy.
 A description of these license types can be found on the Radiologic Technology Licensure Program’s Licensing Information webpage.

 Q: Who can perform fluoroscopic procedures?

 Answer: Any individual who performs fluoroscopic procedures is required to either hold a Licensed Technologist License or a Radiologic Technologist License.
+(Fluoroscopic procedures must be performed under the direct supervision of a Licensed Practitioner).
 After July 30, 2000, any individual who is not a registered Radiologic Technologist may only apply for a Limited License.
 A Limited Licensee is NOT authorized to perform fluoroscopic or contrast media studies.